aregtech/areg-sdk/docs/ServiceInterface.md

 ---

-## Data Types
+### Data Types

-Service interfaces may define custom data types to specify variables, attributes, and parameters.
+Specifies custom data types, including structures, enumerations, imported types, and containers like arrays or hash maps.
 The `<DataTypeList>` section organizes service-specific data types.
 These types should be streamable.

-### Structures
+#### Structures

-Structures are defined with the `<DataType>` tag and `Type="Structure"`, listing fields and supporting serialization/deserialization.
+Structures are defined with the `<DataType>` tag and `Type="Structure"`, listing fields and supporting serialization/de-serialization.

 **Example:**
 ```xml